-During the warmer months, the patio, deck or backyard becomes the place where the kids play from dawn to dusk, and parents hang out and relax - especially when there is a pool involved.
-(What a wonderful concept!)
+During the warmer months, the patio, deck, or backyard becomes the place where the kids play from dawn to dusk, and parents hang out and relax - especially when there is a swimming pool or spa involved.
+What a wonderful concept!

-No glass allowed for the kiddies outside.
+No glass allowed for the kiddies outside, near the pool or spa area.
 Wet hands, like wet feet, slip up every now and again.
-Broken glass and bare feet are a bad combination.
-So limit glasses to grown-ups only, or ban them outside altogether.
+Broken glass and bare feet are a terrible combination.
+Limit glasses to grown-ups only, or ban them outside around the swimming pool altogether.

 No infants or toddlers allowed in the jacuzzi or hot tub.
-The water's just too hot for them to go in safely.
+You must be at least six years old.
+The water's just too hot for younger kids to go in safely.

-No rolling toys allowed near the pool.
-The only kids to use them are young ones - those most prone to backyard pool accidents.
+No rolling toys allowed in the pool area.
+The only kids to using such toys are young ones - those most prone to backyard pool accidents.
 Keep these two separate from one another.

-No exiting the yard without letting a parent know where you're going.
-And who you're going with.
+No exiting the yard and pool area without letting a parent know where you're going.
+And who you are going with.